-Power Automate allows you to integrate your OneBlink forms with third-party systems, allowing you to create integration workflows with systems that do not come out of the box with the platform.
+Power Automate allows you to connect OneBlink forms with third-party systems and create integration workflows for systems that are not available out of the box in the OneBlink platform.

-Some popular examples of these integrations include SQL Server, Power Bi, Sharepoint, Salesforce and Excel.
+Common Power Automate integrations include SQL Server, Power BI, SharePoint, Salesforce and Excel.

 Getting Started

-To use the OneBlink connector, you’ll need a premium Power Automate account, you may find you already have a licence with your Office 365 account, or if not you can sign up for a trial or paid account from their site:
+To use the OneBlink connector, you will need a premium Power Automate account.
+You may already have a licence through your Office 365 account.

-Once you have your account, you’ll be able to find the OneBlink connector in the Power Automate connector list.
+Once you have an account, you can find the OneBlink connector in the Power Automate connector list.

-To use the connector, you’ll need your API key from the OneBlink Console.
+To use the connector, you will need an API key from the OneBlink Console.

 Getting Your Power Automate Key

-From here you can view, copy and delete your Power Automate Keys.
-If you need to create another Power Automate key you can do so by adding a name and clicking the Create Power Automate Key button.
+From this page, you can view, copy and delete your Power Automate keys.
+If you need to create another key, add a name and click the Create Power Automate Key button.

 Creating a OneBlink Flow